-- Leisure time the free time a person has when not working or sleeping. - Factors which determine what people do during leisure time; - their age, - interests, - social circumstances, - facilities available, - where people live. - Determinants of the growth in leisure activities; - advances in technology (in the work place) resulting in - people working shorter days, - having longer holidays, - more unemployed - improvements in health care, people live longer, - growth in leisure time activities, - growth in facilities - Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time.
+- Leisure time the free time a person has when not working or sleeping. - Factors which determine what people do during leisure time; - o their age, - o interests, - o social circumstances. - o facilities available, - o where people live. - Determinants of the growth in leisure activities; - o advances in technology (in the work place) resulting in - people working shorter days, - having longer holidays, - more unemployed - o improvements in health care, people live longer, - o growth in leisure time activities, - o growth in facilities - Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time.
 Reasons why people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extra curricular activities to promote participation.